emergegaming/arcadex-rebuild/README.md

 2. `npm generate` - to generate static pages (games - required)
 3. `npm start` - to start the webpack / nuxt server

-Take the contents of the /dist folder for deployment.
+Take the contents of the `/dist` folder for static JAMStack deployment (recommended).

 ## Notes